lxyisla1129/lxyisla1129/README.md

 💡 Looking Ahead:

 With graduation in sight, I am eager to embark on a professional journey in data science and analytics.
-I'm on the lookout for roles where I can leverage my unique blend of financial insight and analytical prowess to solve real-world challenges.

 📫 How to reach me: